-Have you jumped on the band wagon with green cleaning in Reno Nevada?
-Well, if you’ve been following our blog you’ll see that White Lotus in Reno Nevada is a green cleaning company.
-Why you ask!
-We care about our environment, people, and future generations.
-Learn about why you should also support green cleaning.
+Have you jumped on the green cleaning products bandwagon?
+If you’ve been following our blog, you’ll see that White Lotus Exquisite Home Cleaning is a trusted green cleaning company.
+We care about our environment, people, and future generations which is why we only use eco-friendly products.

 “After bubbly cleaning liquids disappear down our drains, they are treated along with sewage and other waste water at municipal treatment plants, and then discharged into nearby waterways.
 Most ingredients in chemical cleaners break down into harmless substances during treatment or soon afterward.
 Others, however, do not, threatening water quality or fish and other wildlife.
 In a May 2002 study of contaminants in stream water samples across the country, the U.S. Geological Survey found persistent detergent metabolites in 69% of streams tested.
 Sixty-six percent contained disinfectants.